minorpoet/lokad-iddd-sample/README.md

 DRAFT! sample code for IDDD Book
 ================================

-This is .NET Sample Project to accompany Event Sourcing materials from IDDD Book by [Vaughn Vernon](http://vaughnvernon.co/).
+This is a .NET Sample Project to accompany Event Sourcing materials from the book by [Vaughn Vernon](http://vaughnvernon.co/): Implementing Domain-Driven Design.

-Please note, that at the moment of writing this sample project is **draft**.
+Please note, that at the moment of writing this sample project is . **draft**.
-Final revision will be delivered simultaneously with the book itself.
+The final revision will be delivered simultaneously with the book itself.

 ### Contents

-This project includes sample domain implemented with event sourcing pattern.
+This project includes a sample domain implemented with the event sourcing pattern.
 Multiple persistence options are provided:

 * Microsoft SQL Server